Information on the alignment requirements for the Welding Technology Program

 Definition: A program that prepares individuals to apply technical knowledge and skills to join or cut metal surfaces.
 Includes instruction in arc welding, resistance welding, brazing and soldering, cutting, high-energy beam welding and cutting, solid state welding, ferrous and non-ferrous materials, oxidation-reduction reactions, welding metallurgy, welding processes and heat treating, structural design, safety, and applicable codes and standards.

-The Welding Alignment was approved by the Kansas Board of Regents on November 17, 2010.
+The Welding Technology realignment was approved by the Kansas Board of Regents on March 17, 2021.
 Colleges are granted one year from the approval date to implement the alignment.
 Implementation must be completed by Fall 2022.

 Alignment Map:Click here (pdf)